axelav/honkytonk.in/www/pages/library.md

 - _Angle of Repose_, Wallace Stegner
 - _D3.js in Action, Second Edition: Data visualization with JavaScript_, Elijah Meeks

-#### Started and Put Down...

-- _Networking for Systems Administrators_, Michael Lucas
-- _The Intelligent Investor_, Benjamin Graham
-- _Code: The Hidden Language of Computer Hardware and Software_, Charles Petzold

 #### 2019

 - _7 Years from Start to Finish: The Baja 1000 &mdash; The Early Years_, Rod Koch